winitzki/scall/tutorial/programming_dhall.md

 We will call that the **curried form** of the Church encoding.

-The curried form is more convenient for practical programming.
+The curried form is often convenient for practical programming.
-But when we are studying general properties of Church encodings, it is better to use the form `∀(r : Type) → (F r → r) → r`.
+However, the form `∀(r : Type) → (F r → r) → r` is more suitable for studying the general properties of Church encodings.

-Historical note: The curried form of the Church encoding is known as the Boehm-Berarducci encoding.
+Historical note: The curried form of the Church encoding is also known as the Boehm-Berarducci encoding.
 See [this discussion by O. Kiselyov](https://okmij.org/ftp/tagless-final/course/Boehm-Berarducci.html) for more details.

 ## Working with Church-encoded data